High Availability Mount

 The health check type can be set to either active or passive.

-Passive health checks will only read canary files to determine the health of each backend.
-This option is recommended when using read-only permissions on backends.
-When using a read-only backend, specify an existing file as the canary file.
+Passive health checks only read canary files.
+Use passive checks when the backend has read-only permissions, and specify an existing file as the canary file.

 Check Intervals